Consumers returning to brands as economy improves

 New data from retail analysts Kantar Worldpanel suggests that shoppers are now less inclined to shop around.

-In a sign that Irish consumers could be returning to their pre-crash spendthrift ways, sales of branded goods climbed by 4 per cent over the last 12 months, the first time in four years that brands have posted stronger sales growth than own label counterparts.
+In a sign that Irish consumers could be returning to their pre-crash spendthrift ways, sales of branded goods climbed by 4 per cent over the past 12 months, the first time in four years that brands have posted stronger sales growth than their own-label counterparts.

-Other trends noted in new data from retail analysts Kantar Worldpanel, suggest that shoppers are now less inclined to shop around and are more interested in vegetarian and vegan lifestyles.
+Other trends noted in new data from retail analyst Kantar Worldpanel, suggest that shoppers are now less inclined to shop around and are more interested in vegetarian and vegan lifestyles.

 Sales of vegetarian options surged by 18 per cent with one in five shoppers picking up a vegetarian product over the past 12 weeks, the data indicates.